tidepool-org/Loop/Documentation/Testing/Scenarios.md

 ![](Images/scenarios_menu.png)

-Tap on a scenario to select it, then press 'Save' in the top-right corner to load it into Loop.
+Tap on a scenario to select it, then press 'Load' in the top-right corner to load it into Loop.

 With the app running, additional scenarios can be added to the scenarios directory; the changes will be detected, and the scenario list reloaded.